 • Mechanical irrigation is controlled by a person who manually opens the faucet, selecting the necessary pressure.

 The choice of pipe material

 Plastic pipes are durable, practical and inexpensive.
-Their inner surface is very smooth, so the deposits will not accumulates inside the pipelines.
+Their inner surface is very smooth, so the deposits will not accumulate inside the pipelines.

-HDPE pipes (high density polyethylene) do not respond to temperature fluctuations, the effects of aggressive environment, and can be used with above-ground and subsoil installation methods.
+HDPE pipes (high-density polyethene) do not respond to temperature fluctuations, the effects of an aggressive environment, and can be used with above-ground and subsoil installation methods.
 The connection of elements can be carried out independently, without special skills.
-Such pipes are extremely durable, and don’t burst when water freezes.
+Such pipes are extremely durable and don’t burst when water freezes.